Dmytro777-lab/hogwarts_team_7/README.md

 To start the Hogwarts Assistant Bot locally: python -m hogwarts.main

+To work on the Hogwarts Assistanst and push new versions to PyPI, follow these steps:

+1. **Update the Version**
+   Before pushing a new version, ensure you update the version number in the `setup.py` file.
+This is crucial for PyPI to recognize the new version.
+For example:

+   version='1.0.1'

+2. **New build**
+   python setup.py sdist bdist_wheel
+3. **Upload to PyPI**
+   pip install twine
+   twine upload dist/\*

 ## 📜 Commands

 Inside the Hogwarts Assistant Bot, you can use the following commands: